platformsh/platformsh-docs/overview/git-push.md

     Found 1 new commit.
 ```

-Happy with what it got it is going to start building your application(s)
+Happy with what it got it is going to start building your application(s).

 ```
     Building application 'myapp' (runtime type: php, tree: 551ee89) Generating runtime configuration.
 ```

-Based on what you put in you `.platform.app.yaml` it is going to build for each
+Based on what you put in your `.platform.app.yaml`, it is going to build for each
-application, a container with the correct configuration.
+application a container with the correct configuration.

 ```
       Installing build dependencies...
         Installing ruby build dependencies: sass
 ```
 In this case we have a dependency on the Ruby sass library so it has installed
-it (again this comes from `.platform.app.yaml`).
+it.
+(Again, this comes from `.platform.app.yaml`.)

 ```
       Found a `composer.json`, installing dependencies.